vanderhoornm/android-MythTV-Leanfront/README.md

 - Support for slave backends.
 - Program guide.
 - Live TV.
+- Playback time stretch.

 ## Building

+- Download and install [Android Studio][studio].
+Also download the latest ndk and Cmake from within android studio.
+- In the $HOME/Android directory create a link to the ndk, for example android-ndk -> Sdk/ndk/21.0.6113669
+- In the app/src/main/jni/ directory, run download_ffmpeg.sh and build_ffmpeg.sh.
 - Open the project in [Android Studio][studio].
 - Compile and deploy to your Android TV device (such as a Shield or Amazon fire stick).
-- It can also be run with an android emulator, but the emulator that comes with android studio does not support MPEG2 or AC3 playback, so you need to play an h264 or h265 recording with non-ac3 audio.
+- It can also be run with an android emulator, but the emulator that comes with android studio does not support MPEG2 playback, so you need to play an h264 or h265 recording.
 - If you do not want to build this yourself, there is a package at https://dl.bintray.com/bennettpeter/generic/mythtv_leanfront/

 ## Running